 Calcineurin inhibitors (CNIs) have been the primary immunosuppressive agents employed in solid organ transplantation since the early 1980s, with ciclosporin A and tacrolimus improving both short-term and long-term survival rates.
-Many current immunosuppressive regimens which use tacrolimus in combination with mycophenolate mofetil and corticosteroids have improved graft and patient survival, with one-year graft survival rates of 80−95% being achieved (Kern and Sucher, 2012).
+Many current immunosuppressive regimens, which use tacrolimus in combination with mycophenolate mofetil and corticosteroids, have improved graft and patient survival, with 1-year graft survival rates of 80−95% being achieved (Kern & Sucher, 2012).

-Both ciclosporin A and tacrolimus inhibit T cell activation and proliferation by interference with the interleukin 2 (IL-2) pathway (Kern and Sucher, 2012).
+Both ciclosporin A and tacrolimus inhibit T cell activation and proliferation by interference with the interleukin 2 (IL-2) pathway (Kern & Sucher, 2012).

 Alternatively login via